zakimjz/zakimjz.github.io/pages/courses/datamining/syllabus.md

 * **Exams (60%)**: There will be three exams covering the main topics of the course.
 The tentative exam dates are noted on the class schedule table.
 There is no comprehensive final exam.
-All exams are open book.
+All exams are open book, and in-person during class.

 * **Class Participation**: Students are encouraged to participate in the class via attendance, discussions, and engagement on the Campuswire